njaremko/liveview-rust/README.md

 What works?
   - Click, text input, and submit events are sent to server and the template is re-rendered and sent to client, then morphdom applies the change to the dom.
-  - Build on Actix-Web at the moment, potentially working with Rocket at some point as well.
+  - Built on Actix-Web at the moment, potentially working with Rocket at some point as well.

 Whats left?
   - Testing framework